 Create 3D data from 2D imagery

-Your drone's mission is complete, and you've received a series of images of the Wörthsee development.
+The drone's mission is complete, and you've received a series of images of the Wörthsee office building development.
 The images that the drone captured are stored online in a zipped file folder.
-You'll download the folder, unzip its contents, and look at some of the images before you add them to a Drone2Map project.
+You'll download the folder and look at some of the images.

 - Locate the downloaded file on your computer.

 Depending on your web browser, you may be prompted to choose where the file will be downloaded.
 Most browsers download to your computer's Downloads folder by default.

 - Right-click the file and extract it to a location where you can easily find it, such as your Documents folder.

 - Open the folder.

 The folder contains 36 images.
 You'll take a look at a few of the images before proceeding.